ORGANIC MUNICIPAL WASTE RECYCLING RATE

 Processing methodology

-The indicator is calculated as the ratio of the total amount of separately collected organic waste in Italy to the amount of organic waste that is effectively recycled.
+The indicator is obtained by comparing the total quantity of recycled organic waste to the quantity of organic waste collected in Italy.

 Update frequency